-- 37. Gyms and fitness centers may resume operations at one (1) person per 150 square feet with individuals remaining fourteen (14) feet apart indoors and six (6) feet apart outdoors, subject to Phase III guidance.
+36. Gyms and fitness centers may continue operations at one (1) person per 150 square feet with individuals remaining fourteen (14) feet apart indoors and six (6) feet apart outdoors, subject to Phase III guidance.
 Under certain conditions, plexiglass or equivalent barriers may be used to reduce spacing between individuals, with DBR pre-approval.
 Indoor and outdoor group classes are permitted, provided appropriate spacing and that no person may come in physical contact with another person.
 One-on-one or personal training is permitted.
 In indoor and outdoor gym and fitness centers, masks must be worn at all times in accordance with RIDOH regulations.

-Gyms and fitness centers shall not operate after 10:00 p.m.
-Sunday through Thursday or after 10:30 p.m.
-Friday and Saturday. - 38.
-All gyms and fitness centers must develop a COVID-19 Control Plan which shall be available for inspection by the Task Force created by Executive Order 20-32.
+37. All gyms and fitness centers must develop a COVID-19 Control Plan which shall be available for inspection by the Task Force created by Executive Order 20-32.
 A template for COVID-19 Control Plans can be found at https://ReopeningRI.com.